About the Journal

 COPE provides international standards for authors of scholarly research publications and describes responsible research reporting practice.
 They may be summarised as follows:

-- Researchers should adhere to publication requirements that submitted work is original, is not plagiarised, and has not been published elsewhere.
+- researchers should present their results clearly, honestly, and without fabrication, falsification or inappropriate data manipulation; they should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others; they should adhere to publication requirements that submitted work is original, is not plagiarised, and has not been published elsewhere;

 - authors should take collective responsibility for submitted and published work;

 - the authorship of research publications should accurately reflect individuals’ contributions to the work and its reporting;

 - funding sources and relevant conflicts of interest should be disclosed.

 The Journal of Public Space ethic statements are based on COPE's Core practices.